Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

 Notes:

 - Max QOS=0 for 'topic-echo' subscription since it's not specified.
-It can be specified using parameter `M`.
+It can be specified using parameter `O`.
-- QOS=0, Retain=False for last will and testament, since they're not specified.
+- QOS=0, retain=False for last will and testament, since they're not specified.
 These can be specified using parameters `Q` and `R`, respectively.

 ### Enable the MQTT protocol